Family Treatment Court

 The Athens-Clarke County Family Treatment Court (FTC) was implemented in 2013 under the direction of the presiding Juvenile Court Judge, the Honorable Robin W. Shearer.

-The Family Treatment Court was organized under the Official Code of Georgia § 15-1-15 and is governed by the "Ten Key Components of Drug Courts" written by the Standards Committee of the National Association of Drug Court Professionals (NADCP) and Family Drug Court Standards for Georgia Accountability Courts developed by the Judicial Council of Georgia.
+The Family Treatment Court was organized under Georgia Code Section 15-1-15 and is governed by the "Ten Key Components of Drug Courts" written by the Standards Committee of the National Association of Drug Court Professionals (NADCP) and Family Drug Court Standards for Georgia Accountability Courts developed by the Judicial Council of Georgia.